The Reality of Rejection

-Having played and coached competitive tennis for many years, losing is probably the closest thing I can connect to the rejection we experience in the endeavor of evangelism.
+Losing in competitive tennis is probably the closest thing I can personally connect to the rejection we experience in the endeavor of evangelism.
 Losing stings and every competitive player has to learn to process this reality, for it is a real possibility every time a player steps on the court.
 In fact, every player experiences losing, even the champion.
-In our evangelistic efforts, when we step out in Jesus’ name, rejection is part of the process, regardless of your ability, accomplishments or experiences.
+In our evangelistic efforts, when we step out in Jesus’ name, rejection is part of the process, regardless of your ability, accomplishments or experience.

 In fact, rejection is part of the Christian life just as Jesus said it would be.
 The first time Jesus spoke in public He said: